HarmoniqaOrg/vitronmax-bbb-predict/README.md

 A fast, explainable in-silico screening platform for Blood-Brain-Barrier (BBB) permeability prediction.

+## 📚 About

+VitronMax is an open-source machine learning platform for predicting blood-brain barrier (BBB) permeability of drug candidates with state-of-the-art accuracy (AUC-ROC: 0.932, AUC-PR: 0.959).
+Built on Random Forest with Morgan fingerprints and validated on 7,807 diverse compounds, it offers reliable predictions for CNS drug discovery pipelines.

 ## 🚀 Features

 - **API-First Design**: RESTful API with comprehensive endpoints